6 Reasons Parents Don’t Save for Retirement

 2. They are overly focused on the present and rarely focused on the future.

-For parents, living in the present moment is a necessity, but it can also lead to overlooking the importance of planning for the future.
+For parents, living in the present moment is necessary, but it can also lead to overlooking the importance of planning for the future.
 Parents may get caught up in the daily routines and challenges of raising a family, losing sight of the fact that they will eventually retire.
 The sense of urgency to save for retirement might not hit them until it's too late.
 Without proper foresight and financial planning, parents can find themselves unprepared when they reach retirement age.

 3. They attempt to give their children the childhood they didn’t have.